tasmota/docs/Scripting-Language.md

 #endif
 ```

-### Optional Features
+#### Optional Includes

-These features are enabled by adding the following `#define` compiler directive parameters and then compiling the firmware.
+Additional features are enabled by adding the following `#define` compiler directive parameters and then compiling the firmware.
 These parameters are explained further below in the article.

 | Feature | Description |
 | -- | -- |